LuciaMellini/PatientKG/README.md

 ## Contents
 At the moment the repository is populated by:
 * `code` directory, containing the following:
-    * `import_data.py`, script to import the data used by other programs
+    * `import_data.py`, script to import the data used by other programs in the `code` directory
-    * `PrimeKG_Analysis/PrimeKGAnalysis.ipynb`, notebook used to understand PrimeKG's characteristics, including the degree distributions per node type and clusterability
+    * `PrimeKG_Analysis/PrimeKGAnalysis.ipynb`, notebook used to understand PrimeKG's characteristics, including the degree distributions per node type
-    * `patientJoin/id_unification.py`, script to correct HPO and OMIM codes inside PrimeKG
     * `patientJoin/patientJoin.py`, script to integrate patient data into PrimeKG
+* `thesis/thesis.tex` contains the $\LaTeX$ source code of the thesis

 ## Dependencies
 To install the dependencies required to run the code, use `pip`: